py5coding/py5book/content/processing_mode.md

 py5.run_sketch(_jclassname='test.TestSketch')
 ```

 That's Processing Mode in a nutshell.
-There are still some things you need to be aware of related to error handling and Jupyter Notebooks, but beyond that, it's a pretty straightforward way of using py5.
+There are still some things you need to be aware of related to error handling and Jupyter Notebooks, but beyond that, Processing Mode is a pretty straightforward way of using py5.

-## How To Use Processing Mode
+## Steps To Use Processing Mode

-How to alter an existing Java Processing Sketch to add the `callPython()` method.
+There are a few steps you need to take to alter an existing Java Processing Sketch to add py5's `callPython()` method.

 ### 1. Add py5 Jars to Classpath